Stores

 end, true)

--- Adding to the table triggers the iteration/length tracker
+-- Adding to the array triggers the iteration/length tracker

 Sometimes you need to pass your reactive state to a standard Roblox API (like DataStoreService or HttpService) that doesn't understand proxy tables.
 Passing a Store directly may cause errors.

-You can extract the raw, un-proxied Luau table by using Store.unwrap.
-Because unwrap is not part of the main Flux object, require the Store module directly:
+You can extract the raw, un-proxied Luau table by using Store.unwrap:

 local DataStoreService = game:GetService("DataStoreService")